jimmo/ncss-embedded/chapters/13-lab-exercises.md

+## About the labs

+These lab exercises build on the concepts introduced in the lectures, and you can refer back to the chapters in this booklet for hints and more information.
+When you've finished a problem, sometimes it'll be really obvious that you've got it working, but many of them you might need to show a tutor.

+Try to complete the exercises in order as most of the problems build on concepts from the previous problem.
+They're *hard* problems!
+We encourae you to work through them in pairs or groups, and please let us know if you'd like clarifications or help.

+Some of the exercises are a quite open-ended and designed for you to explore the concepts and ask questions.
+Please take every opportunity to ask questions of the tutors and lecturers, and don't be afraid to ask questions about related concepts and ideas.

-## Chapter 1 -- Introduction
+## Lab 1 -- Saturday morning
-## Chapter 2 -- micro:bit

-1. Complete the Grok *micro:bit Crash Course* up to the end of module four (i.e. up to the "Simple Snake" problem).
+1. Complete the Grok *micro:bit Crash Course* up to the end of module **four** (i.e. up to the "Simple Snake" problem).

 2. The Grok course will likely take most of the lab time, but here are some extension exercises: